 Liberia is a case in point.
 Its devastating, fifteen-year civil war finally ended in August 2003.
 The Ellen Johnson-Sirleaf administration, which came into power in 2006 through a free and fair election, has made foreign direct investment (FDI) the centerpiece of its growth and development strategy.
 However, unlike previous administrations that adopted a laissez-faire approach, it has required that private investors build and rehabilitate roads, ports, bridges, power plants, and health and education systems in and around the communities where their investments are physically sited.

 The Government of Liberia has also prioritized the creation of three new development corridors near population centers and existing markets (see Figure 2).
-Its goal in developing these corridors has been to maximize the economic multiplier effects that can be generated by infrastructure financed and supplied by mining concessionaires.
+(A fourth potential corridor that could run north from Monrovia to the Wologizi deposit was identified; however, given that the deposit had “not yet been proven economically viable,” it was not assigned a high level of priority.
+For more information, see: Government of Liberia.
+2010.
+Liberia’s Vision for Accelerating Economic Growth: A Development Corridor Desk Study.
+Monrovia, Liberia: Ministry of Planning and Economic Affairs).
+The Government of Liberia's goal in developing these corridors has been to maximize the economic multiplier effects that can be generated by infrastructure financed and supplied by mining concessionaires.

 Figure 2: The Johnson-Sirleaf Administration’s Development Corridor Priorities

 But has this strategy actually worked?
 We recently completed a geospatial impact evaluation that rigorously estimates the impact of natural resource concessions in Liberia on local economic growth outcomes, in the years since the Johnson-Sirleaf administration assumed power.